 Below are the links to my new posts for 2013 on Kakaban :

 There would be three to four different species of jellyfish in the lake.
 We have only spotted two of them.
 The small brown ones, the most numerous, that we see in the video, and some others a little bit bigger, white and translucent.

 It's a funny thing to immerse oneself in this jellyfish soup...
 After the first apprehension, where one only dares to touch these funny jellyfish with the tip of one's finger, one finally dares to approach one's face, to look at them more closely.

 The more we move away from the pontoon, the more there are.
 It's amazing!

 It looks like small translucent hearts beating, mini-planets immersed in a cosmic soup.

-However, as I arrived at the end of my stay, and had to spend two dry days in Derawan, because of my stingray stingI almost missed Kakaban ... we planned to go there the day before, actually.
-But a big storm, with driving rain and rough sea, forced us to postpone our small expedition.
+However, as I was coming to the end of my stay, and I had to spend two days in the dry in Derawan, because of my stingray stingWe had planned to go there the day before, in fact.
+But a big storm, with heavy rain and stormy sea, forced us to postpone our little expedition.

 I anxiously watched for the next dawn...
 Fortunately, the sky remained clear!
 And we were able to embark as planned, in an old wooden boat with a slow engine.